There’s farmland and a power plant in Derry Township

 Cars and horse and buggies travel on Derry’s roads

 Derry is a car-dependent community with asphalt and unpaved roads.
 Drivers often share these streets with Amish people traveling by horse-and-buggy.
 “They move pretty slowly,” Molter says.
 “I’m always scared I might’ve clipped one of their wheels or a horse hoof when I pass them.”
-State Route 54 leads directly to Danville, home to the nearest hospital, the Geisinger Medical Center.
+State Route 54 leads directly to Danville, home to the Geisinger Medical Center.
 Interstate 80 connects with Interstate 81 to reach Wilkes-Barre Scranton International Airport, 60 miles northeast.
-A freight railroad runs through town, and traffic at intersecting roads may stop as trains pass through.
+A freight railroad runs through town, and traffic at intersecting roads may briefly stop when trains pass by.